riteable/staravel/README.md

 To run the database migrations, go inside the app container, and execute the command:

 ```
-$ docker exec -it larawire-app bash
+$ docker exec -it staravel-app bash
 $ php artisan migrate
 ```